Satomatic/BEBS/README.md

 # %d (or %D) tells bebs that the item in actually a folder that should be listed
 files ["main.cpp", "%d lib/"]
 exts = ["cpp"]
-# when defining a folder, you need to tell bebs what extentions to looks for
+# when defining a folder, you need to tell bebs what extensions to looks for
 # by default bebs will look for C and CPP files so the exts shouldn't usually need to be defined
-# it is not recommended you include header extentions in this list
+# it is not recommended you include header extensions in this list
 ```